 My family camped when I was young, but not so much from kindergarten on.
 I did a couple weekish long backpacking trips in college and Peter and I have spent a handful of nights under the stars, but I wouldn’t say that we are avid campers, yet.
 This summer we spent a few days camping in the Finger Lakes and we have just returned home from a long weekend at Salisbury Beach State Reservation.

 Despite our novice camper status we had a fantastic weekend.
 The weather was cooperative, we cooked some meals on the grill, did some swimming, beach walking and lots of digging in the sand.
 We brought a crate of books, art supplies and notebooks and they were much loved during our stay at 24 Y Street.
-We also set our tent up atop a medium size rock (which, luckily, didn’t end up disturbing our sleep), fumbled with the charcoal grill (making the wait for meals far too long) and, yet again, found ourselves without a working flashlight, we will have to get a new tactical flashlight amazon.
+We also set our tent up atop a medium size rock (which, luckily, didn’t end up disturbing our sleep), fumbled with the charcoal grill (making the wait for meals far too long) and, yet again, found ourselves without a working flashlight.

 Each experience was a lesson.
 A lesson in exploring the world, being a family, being observant, learning to buy quality, and enjoying life.
 We had wonderful conversations with Catherine that were sparked by the many new things and people she was seeing.
 She learned what a ‘striper’ is.
 She made new friends.
 She dug a ‘car’ in the sand, complete with shifter, and drove herself and her Papa to the ice cream stand.
 Esme was thrilled to the core each time a sea gull flew over head or dove close to the ground.
 She happily followed her sister around camp desperately trying to learn the ways of the ‘big girl’.
 Both girls sat fascinated on the dock watching the fishing boats being towed out of the water on their trailers.
 Everyone fell fast asleep quickly at night.